layabalaji/student/navigation/about.md

 ## As a conversation Starter

-Here are some places I have lived.
+Here are some places I have visited.

 <comment>
 Flags are made using Wikipedia images